jofoerster/habitsync/README.md

 5. The UI will be available at `http://localhost:8081`

-## Database
+## Database and Backups

 The application uses H2 database by default with file-based storage.
 The database file `habittracker-db.mv.db` optionally can be mounted as a volume in production and can be backed up by copying the file.
-WARNING: Currently you cannot change to another database as database schema migrations always run against the H2 database.
+You can also connect to the database using a database client on port `9092`.
+To use a different database (not tested), set the appropriate Spring datasource environment variables.

 ## API Documentation

-[Add API documentation URL or swagger endpoint]
+There is currently no official API documentation.
+The API is incomplete and may change.

 ## Contributing

-[Add contribution guidelines]
+All contributions are welcome!

 ## Known Issues / TODOs

 ### Backend

-- Complete notification system implementation
-- Fix timezone handling (especially for challenges)
 - Improve shared habit connection cleanup

 ### Frontend

-- Fix timezone issues
-- Enhance color selection for habits
 - Add push notifications support
+- Support for mobile apps

 ## Release Process